bawamohit/Tech-Conference-System/phase2/src/ReadMe.txt

 	Wolverine: wolverine, zing-zing
 	Gamora: gamora, dead
 	Doctor Strange: doctor, strange
-	Black Panther: pather, black
+	Black Panther: panther, black

 Admins:
 	Jenny: admin, admin
 	Thanos: thanos, snap

-There are also a bunch of premade events.
+There are also a bunch of pre-made events.
 All the users are have randomly been enrolled, are organizing, or are speaking at some event for testing purposes.

 Some event pairs that have overlapping times:
 	- Age of Ultron, Far from Home